yearn/yearn-devdocs/docs/getting-started/products/yvaults/overview.md

 - [**v1 yVaults**](../../../developers/v1/introduction) are the OG vaults and are mostly phased out (*deprecated* in developer-speak).

 - [**v2 yVaults**](./v2) are the reliable, workhorse vaults that you know and love.
-They started out focused on the Curve ecosystem and are still used when creating vaults for Curve pools.
+They started focused on the Curve ecosystem and are still used when creating vaults for Curve pools.

 - [**v3 yVaults**](./v3) are the new cool vaults on the block.
-They are designed to interoperate using the ERC-4626 standard and have a number of new features to make them safer and easier to use and create.
+They are designed to interoperate using the ERC-4626 standard and have several new features to make them safer and easier to use and create.

 ## yVault Fee Structure